-If you’re just dipping your toe into the world of brand deals, ads and sponsorships on youtube you might want to check out this post first that goes through the different types of ads, and the ways you should be disclosing them.
+Looking for YouTube Brand Deal And Sponsorship Contract Issues?
+If you’re just dipping your toe into the world of brand deals, ads and sponsorships on YouTube you might want to check out this post.
+This goes through the different types of ads, and the ways you should be disclosing them.

-But, if you’re all caught up on that, then let’s dig in to some of the things that you should be watching out for before entering into any kind of agreement, and that doesn’t just mean signed contracts.
+If you’re all caught up on that, then let’s dig in to some of the things that you should be watching before entering into any kind of agreement.
+That doesn’t just mean signed contracts.
 While agreeing to something over email might not seem as heavy as signing a contract you can still end up in hot water if you don’t fulfil your part of a deal if you’ve agreed to it over email.

-Not all of the things here should be instant red flags that make you say no to working with a company, but they are things to keep in mind when negotiating terms.
+Not all of the things here should be instant red flags that make you say no to working with company.
+These are things to keep in mind when negotiating terms.

 In some cases if one brand is reaching out to you they’ll request/demand that you don’t use other brands in the content that you’re producing for them.
-While that might not be a big problem in itself, what you’re really looking out for is whether there is any kind of time period surrounding that condition.
-This is especially important if the brand ban is complete, for example if you are a makeup guru then you probably don’t want to be tied into a contract that prevents you using any other makeup brand for any duration of time other than that one piece of content you are creating for them.
+While that might not be a big problem in itself.
+What you’re really looking out for is whether there is any kind of time period surrounding that condition.
+This is especially important if the brand ban is complete.
+For example, if you are a makeup guru then you probably don’t want to be tied into a contract that prevents you using any other makeup brand for any duration.
+Rather than that one piece of content you are creating for them.

-You don’t want to find yourself in a situation where the brand is controlling what you are saying in the video by refusing to approve the content because you are giving an honest negative opinion.
+You don’t want to find yourself in a situation where the brand is controlling.
+Whatever you are trying to say in the video.
+Refusing to approve the content because you are giving an honest negative opinion.